squarepupil/website-pages/src/pages/staff.md

 steered to research Sudbury education by a professor who specialized in alternative education models.
-Brooke was hooked immediately, and spent the rest of her time at college pushing the University to support her in her quest to complete her student teaching placement – and eventually become a full-time staff member – at a Sudbury school.
+Brooke was hooked immediately, and spent the rest of her time at college pushing the University to support her in her quest to complete her student teaching placement&mdash;and eventually become a full-time staff member&mdash;at a Sudbury school.
 Brooke was able to fulfill her student teaching requirement at The Philadelphia Free School, a Sudbury school in South Philly.
 While at PFS, Brooke’s passion for Sudbury education blossomed and grew.
 Her time as an intern there solidified her dream to pursue staffing